 - An excerpt.
-A good rule of thumb is to send the first three chapters of your novel length projects.
-Picture book project do not need to be excerpted.
+A good rule of thumb is to send the first three chapters of your novel-length projects.
+Picture book projects do not need to be excerpted.

 - Information about your writing background.
 If samples of your published writing are available online, you may include a link.

 Your query is like a resumé—it gives us our first impression of your professionalism and your writing ability.
 Do take care to represent yourself well.

 I see that you don’t accept simultaneous submissions of manuscripts.
 Can I submit my query to more than one publisher at the same time?

 Yes.
 If we do decide to request your manuscript, we will ask you whether another publisher is considering it.
 If, at that time, you can offer us the exclusive privilege of looking at your manuscript, we will gladly read it.

 My self-published eBook is doing great on Amazon!
 Will you publish a print version?

 Unfortunately, we are unable to consider books that have already been published digitally.

 What is the difference between juvenile and middle grade literature?